AndriyBaziuk/commission_engine/README.md

 ## Overview

 This project calculates daily commissions in a MLM network.
 Each partner earns a 5% commission on the daily gross profit of all their descendants (direct and indirect).
-The system is designed for high scale: ≥ 50,000 partners and ≥ 15 levels, completing within 2 seconds.
+The system is designed for high scale: ≥ 50,000 partners and ≥ 15 levels of hierarchy, completing within 2 seconds.

 ## Features